saturneric/GpgFrontend/manual/overview.md

 ### Operating System

 GpgFrontend is compatible with major operating systems including Linux, macOS, and Windows.
-Specifically, it requires Windows 10 and later, macOS 10.15 High Sierra and later, and Ubuntu 18.04 LTS or other equivalent Linux distributions.
+Specifically, it recommends Windows 10 and later, macOS 10.15 High Sierra and later, and Ubuntu 18.04 LTS or other equivalent Linux distributions.

 ### Software Dependencies